CorwinTanner/vmupdate/README.rst

     $ vmupdate --config "/path/to/config/vmupdate.yaml"

-.. note:: This method is included for simplicity, but is not recommended due to the inherent insecurity of a plaintext
-    password.
-Read the `Configuration <http://vmupdate.readthedocs.org/configuration.html>`_ documentation for more options.
+**Note:** This method is included for simplicity, but is not recommended due to the inherent insecurity of a plaintext password.
+Read the `Configuration <http://vmupdate.readthedocs.org/en/stable/configuration.html>`_ documentation for more options.

 ********
 Features